Taragorm/ioBroker.evohome/README.md

 Provide an adaptor which can connect to the Honeywell EvoHome cloud, using the `emea` API, so might not work in the US.

+<span style="color:yellow;font-size:200%">&#9888;</span> _You must enable "Simple API" in the web instance settings for scedule editing to function correctly._

+The package also includes the free version of the <a href="https://fontawesome.com/">Fontawesome</a> symbol font.
+See <a href="https://fontawesome.com/license/free">license</a>.

 ## Instance settings

 | Setting       |  Description      |